Recent Legal Update

 Process & Timing

-1. Who files: The surviving spouse (or authorized agent) files the year’s allowance petition.
+- Who files: The surviving spouse (or authorized agent) files the year’s allowance petition.
 Where: Clerk of Superior Court (Estates) in the county where venue is proper for the estate.
 What: A verified petition for spouse’s allowance and a proposed order/assignment (many counties use AOC estate forms for the year’s allowance).
-When: If a personal representative has been appointed, file within six months after letters testamentary/letters of administration are issued.
+When: There is no general filing deadline, but if a personal representative has been appointed, file within six months after letters testamentary/letters of administration are issued, and provide a copy of the verified petition to the personal representative.

-3. Apply the allowance to the account: Provide the bank with a certified copy of the Clerk’s order awarding the year’s allowance and written instructions from the personal representative on how the account funds should be paid or transferred to satisfy the allowance.
+- Apply the allowance to the account: Provide the bank with a certified copy of the Clerk’s order awarding the year’s allowance and written instructions from the personal representative on how the account funds should be paid or transferred to satisfy the allowance.
 If the account is a joint account governed by N.C.
-Gen. Stat. § 41-2.1, the request may involve paying the estate the decedent’s statutory portion of the date-of-death balance (often described as an equal-share portion), with the remainder payable to the surviving joint owner(s), subject to the statute’s conditions.
+Gen. Stat. § 41-2.1, the request may involve paying the estate the decedent’s statutory portion of the date-of-death balance, with the remainder payable to the surviving joint owner(s), subject to the statute’s conditions.
+Keep in mind that for a qualifying § 41-2.1 account, the personal representative generally holds that decedent portion for these listed claims only after other personal assets of the estate have been exhausted.

 Exceptions & Pitfalls

-• Wrong account type: Not every “joint” or “survivorship” account is treated the same for year’s allowance purposes.
+- Wrong account type: Not every “joint” or “survivorship” account is treated the same for year’s allowance purposes.
 Some survivorship or payable-on-death structures may not be reachable for a year’s allowance in the same way, so the account contract and governing statute matter.
+Many modern bank accounts are created under statutes other than N.C.
+Gen. Stat. § 41-2.1 unless the account agreement specifically adopts § 41-2.1.

-• Timing and notice issues: When a personal representative is appointed, North Carolina law ties the spouse’s allowance claim to a six-month window after letters issue, and the personal representative should receive a copy of the petition/order as required.
+- Timing and notice issues: When a personal representative is appointed, North Carolina law ties the spouse’s allowance claim to a six-month window after letters issue, and the petitioner must provide the personal representative a copy of the verified petition.
 Missing that window can change leverage and available remedies.

 Conclusion

 In North Carolina, obtaining a deceased spouse’s bank balance to apply a court-approved year’s allowance usually requires coordinating with the estate’s personal representative and the Clerk of Superior Court.
 The Clerk’s order awards personal property for the allowance, and the personal representative typically uses certified letters and certified copies of the order to request date-of-death balances and direct payment from the account.
-If a personal representative has been appointed, the key next step is to file (or confirm filing of) the spouse’s allowance claim within six months after letters are issued.
+If a personal representative has been appointed, the key next step is to file (or confirm filing of) the spouse’s allowance claim within six months after letters are issued; if no personal representative has been appointed, current law is more flexible on timing.

 Talk to a Probate Attorney